Physical-mass calculation of $\rho(770)$ and $K^*(892)$ resonance parameters via $\pi \pi$ and $K \pi$ scattering amplitudes from lattice QCD: Spectrum and Finite-volume Analysis

 to first order.
-It features the so-called \textit{scattering length} $a_1$ and the effective range $r_1$, named after their $S$-wave analogous, but which in $P$-wave have dimensions of volume and inverse length, respectively.
+It features the so-called scattering length $a_1$ and the effective range $r_1$, which in $P$-wave have dimensions of volume and inverse length, respectively.
 This model can describe resonant, as well as weakly attractive or repulsive scattering~\citep{Wilson:2014cna}, and contains the appropriate angular momentum behavior expected for $P$-wave.